twisted/ldaptor/README.md

 - LDIF format data generation
 - Samba password changing logic

-Also included is a web-based user interface to search and edit information in an LDAP directory and a set of LDAP utilities for use from the command line.
+Also included is a set of LDAP utilities for use from the command line.

 Quick Usage Example